Kae Tempest: Influences

-Reception
+Some of Tempest's influences include Christopher Logue (his "favourite poet"), Samuel Beckett, James Joyce, W B Yeats, William Blake, W H Auden, and Wu-Tang Clan.

+Recognition and awards

+Critical reception

+Tempest has received wide critical acclaim for his written and live work.

-The Economist said of Tempest's commission from the Royal Shakespeare Company: "A stunning piece by [Kae] Tempest, a London-born performance poet, comes bursting off the screen.
+The Economist said of Tempest's commission from the Royal Shakespeare Company in 2012: "A stunning piece by [Kae] Tempest, a London-born performance poet, comes bursting off the screen.
 Rarely has the relevance of Shakespeare to our language, to the very fabric of our feelings, been expressed with quite such youthful passion.
 (It should be mandatory viewing for all teenagers.)"
-The Huffington Post describes him as "Britain's leading young poet, playwright and rapper...one of the most widely respected performers in the country – the complete package of lyrics and delivery.
-[He is] also one of the most exciting young writers working in Britain today" (2012).
-The Guardian commented of Brand New Ancients, "Suddenly it feels as if we are not in a theatre but a church... gathered around a hearth, hearing the age-old stories that help us make sense of our lives.
-We're given the sense that what we are watching is something sacred."
-In 2013, the newspaper noted:

-[He is] one of the brightest talents around.
+Lyn Gardner, writing in The Guardian, commented of Brand New Ancients in 2012: "Suddenly it feels as if we are not in a theatre but a church... gathered around a hearth, hearing the age-old stories that help us make sense of our lives.
+We're given the sense that what we are watching is something sacred".
+In 2013, Sam Wolfson wrote in the same newspaper: "[He is] one of the brightest talents around.
 [His] spoken-word performances have the metre and craft of traditional poetry, the kinetic agitation of hip-hop and the intimacy of a whispered heart-to-heart...
 Tempest deals bravely with poverty, class and consumerism.
-[He does] so in a way that not only avoids the pitfalls of sounding trite, but manages to be beautiful too, drawing on ancient mythology and sermonic cadence to tell stories of the everyday.
+[He does] so in a way that not only avoids the pitfalls of sounding trite, but manages to be beautiful too, drawing on ancient mythology and sermonic cadence to tell stories of the everyday".

-In 2013, aged 28, he won the Ted Hughes Award for his work Brand New Ancients, the first person under the age of 40 to win the award, and was selected as one of the 2014 Next Generation Poets by the Poetry Society.

-Tempest has received wide critical acclaim for his written and live work.
-A performance of Brand New Ancients prompted the New York Times to say "As gorgeous streams of words flow out, [he conjures] a story so vivid it’s as if you had a state-of-the-art Blu-ray player stuffed into your brain, projecting image after image that sears itself into your consciousness" while a review by Michiko Kakutani of his poetry collections in the same paper explored their written style: “While [his] intense performances on stage add a fierce urgency to the words, these text versions of [his] work stand powerfully on their own on the page...using [his] pictorial imagination to sear specific images into the reader's mind".
+A performance of Brand New Ancients prompted Charles Isherwood to write in The New York Times: "As gorgeous streams of words flow out, [he conjures] a story so vivid it's as if you had a state-of-the-art Blu-ray player stuffed into your brain, projecting image after image that sears itself into your consciousness" while a review by Michiko Kakutani of his poetry collections in the same paper explored his written style: "While [his] intense performances on stage add a fierce urgency to the words, these text versions of [his] work stand powerfully on their own on the page...using [his] pictorial imagination to sear specific images into the reader's mind".

-He has been published in nine languages.
+Awards and nominations

+In 2013, aged 28, he won the Ted Hughes Award for innovation in poetry for his work Brand New Ancients, the first person under the age of 40 to win the award, as well as an Herald Angel Award at the Edinburgh Fringe, and the Offie for Best Production That Defies Traditional Categories.

+In 2014, Tempest was selected as one of the 2014 Next Generation Poets by the Poetry Society.
+The society selects, once every ten years, 20 poets who are "expected to dominate the poetry landscape of the coming decade".
+Also in 2014, Everybody Down was nominated for the Mercury Prize, and in the album 2015 won the Soundcheck Award in Berlin.